siralam/LoopingViewPager/README.md

 1. Specify the data type in the generic (`<DataType>`)
 2. Create your own constructor according to this `DataType`
 3. override `inflateView()` and `bindView()`
+4. DO NOT override getCount().
+Look at `LoopingPagerAdapter`. getCount() has special implementation.

 ```java
 public class DemoInfiniteAdapter extends LoopingPagerAdapter<Integer> {